-Training keeps rescue teams ready for emergencies
+Training keeps rescue teams ready

 Dave Shade and Jesse Selwyn were climbing in Grand Teton National Park when Selwyn did not think he would be able to continue without injuring himself or worse death.